 What is Rainwater Harvesting?

 Rainwater harvesting is the collection, storage, and distribution of rainwater through a system.
-This method reduces the rainwater runoff, and instead of wasting rainwater people consume it in different ways.
+This method reduces rainwater runoff, and instead of wasting rainwater people consume it in different ways.

 How to Harvest Rainwater?

 Typically, rainwater harvesting gets done through the rooftop of a building.
 For this reason, in some countries, the process is also known as rooftop water collection.

 People direct the rainwater from their rooftops into a rainwater harvest tank.
 They do it through a waterspout such as the Oatey downspout, through which the water goes into the harvest tank.
 After that, in the filtration unit and after that into a recharge well.